frenetix/SimpleSelectSearch/README.md

 ### INTRODUCTION ###

-Simple=Select+Search (SSS in shorthand) is a Google Chrome extension which allows users an alternative to perform intuitive, simple yet powerful way to search the World Wide Web.
-Most natural and fastest way - just highlight text and click on search engine in context menu.
+Simple=Select+Search (SSS in shorthand) is a Google Chrome extension that allows users an alternative to performing an intuitive, simple yet powerful way to search the World Wide Web.
+The most natural and fastest way: highlight text on a page, and click on a search engine in the context menu.
 No typing, no waiting, no struggling.

 More information on [simpleselectsearch.com](https://simpleselectsearch.com).